minetest/minetest/doc/menu_lua_api.md

 * `core.urlencode(str)`: Encodes non-unreserved URI characters by a percent sign followed by two hex digits.
 See
   [RFC 3986, section 2.3](https://datatracker.ietf.org/doc/html/rfc3986#section-2.3).
+* `core.language_names`: Table of language names recognized by Minetest.
+  * The key includes the language code; the value is the native name of the language.
+  * The value may be an empty string, which indicates that native name is unknown.

 Async